Three Modes of Brain Processing

 The 3Q brain represents the incarnation of the soul.

-According to traditional religious beliefs, the incarnation of the soul is a supernatural event.
-But the SQ paradigm identifies the incarnation of the soul not as a supernatural event but as a psycho-physical process by means of which the brain is optimised neurologically for spiritual intelligence.
+According to traditional religious beliefs, soul realisation is a supernatural experience.
+But the SQ paradigm identifies the realisation of the soul not as a supernatural experience but as a psycho-physical process by means of which the brain is optimised neurologically for spiritual intelligence.
 SQ brain circuitry is developed by transit through the SQ Portal as a means of experiencing spiritual intelligence.
 Frequent and sustained activation of spiritual intelligence eventually shifts the default setting of attention from the object-pole to the subject-pole of attention on a permanent basis, as a result of the neuro-plasticity of the brain.
-By identifying with consciousness itself, instead of identifying with states of body and mind, this shift in polarity replaces the ego with the soul, not only as the governor of IQ and EQ, but also as the seat of personal identity.
-The 3Q brain therefore represents the incarnation of the soul.
+By identifying with consciousness itself, instead of identifying with states of body and mind, this shift in polarity replaces the ego with the soul, not only as the governor of IQ and EQ, but also as the conscious seat of personal identity.
+By virtue of continuous uninterrupted access to spiritual intelligence, the 3Q brain therefore represents the realisation of the soul.

 Human evolution proceeds at multiple levels, from modifying the shape of the body, to evolving the brain to a more advanced level of functioning.
 SQ represents the next level of functioning beyond IQ and EQ.
 Thus human evolution is proceeding in the direction of developing the high performance 3Q brain.
 The emergence of spiritual intelligence into mainstream consciousness therefore signals the beginning of a new stage in human evolution governed by a higher dimension of intelligence.